The Oracle (The Matrix): The Matrix Revolutions

+Aftermath

 In between the events of The Matrix Revolutions and The Matrix Resurrections, the Oracle is one of many programs who is purged by the Machines before the new Matrix is uploaded.
 Niobe later tells a resurrected Neo that the last message that they received from her was that a new power was rising.
 Despite this, the Oracle still appears in The Matrix Resurrections in the form of flashbacks.